This blog has been written by Bex Henderson - Registered Nurse, Fertility Nurse, Natural Fertility Educator and the face behind Seed Fertility.

 THE MUCOUS METHOD

 The Mucous Method is a well-researched method of Fertility Awareness, focusing on cervical mucous patterns to tell when you are fertile, and not fertile in your cycle.

 Research has found that the most accurate way a woman can identify for herself the fertile and non-fertile phases of the menstrual cycle is by observing and sensing cervical mucous at the vulva.

 You do need to be taught how to do this, but once you’ve got the hang of it you can tell if you are fertile or not today and every day.
 The great thing is it’s simple to learn and doesn’t rely on any devices such as thermometers and urine ovulation test kits which have their limitations.
 It’s a free, inbuilt fertility detector, and you know you will get the timing right each and every cycle.

 The Mucous Method can be used in any length or type of cycle to increase your chances of conceiving.
 If your cycles are irregular, long or even if you are still partially breastfeeding, you can determine when your body is gearing up to ovulate, and also tell if it didn’t actually happen (more common than you might think).

 If you have recently come off hormonal contraception, it might be a while before you start to notice any mucous, showing that there is not a lot of hormonal activity.
 And when your period does come back, the time between ovulation and getting your period can be short for a few cycles, showing you are not yet fertile.

 Daily charting will show when things start to change, and if there are any potential issues.

 So, if you’re aiming for pregnancy then take control of your situation!
-Maximise your chances of conceiving and identify any potential hormonal issues with your cycle which may need investigating.
+Maximise your chances of conceiving with a quality multi like Take Me With The Pill, or identify any potential hormonal issues with your cycle which may need investigating.
 (With Eve ☺)